AFLplusplus/AFLplusplus/docs/env_variables.md

 ## 9) Settings for libdislocator

-The library honors these environmental variables:
+The library honors these environment variables:

   - `AFL_ALIGNED_ALLOC=1` will force the alignment of the allocation size to `max_align_t` to be compliant with the C standard.